 Mama (The Tea-stall owner) invests Rs.
 25000 to start the business.

-words, company is liable to pay 25000 to Mama in the future.
+words, company is liable to pay Rs.
+25000 to Mama in the future.
 So, account

 "Mama" is a liability account and it is credited.
 Company's cash balance will

 be increased due to the investment.
 "Cash" is an asset to the company and it

-The company needs equipments (Stove, teapot, cups etc) and raw materials (tea, sugar, milk etc) immediately.
-He decides to buy from the nearest general store "Super Bazaar" who is a friend so that he gets some credit.
-Equipments cost him 2800 and raw materials worth of 2200.
-He pays 2000 out of the total cost which is Rs.
+The company needs equipments (stove, teapot, cups, etc.) and raw materials (tea, sugar, milk, etc.) immediately.
+He decides to buy them from the nearest general store, "Super Bazaar" whose owner is a friend, so that, he gets some credit.
+Equipments cost him Rs.
+2800 and raw materials Rs.
+2200.
+He pays Rs.
+2000 out of the total cost which is Rs.
 5000.
 This can be recorded in ERPNext using a Payment Entry.

 Equipments are "Fixed Assets" (because they have a long life) and raw materials are "Current Assets" (since they are used for day-to-day